How to stop your toddler from throwing things

 My toddler’s starting to throw things and it’s driving me mad.

 It’s common for toddlers, 18 months to 3 years to throw things.
-He’s practising his new skills, fine motor and hand-eye coordination.
+He’s practicing his new skills, fine motor, and hand-eye coordination.

 He learns that what he throws falls down and not up, so he is discovering gravity.
 He sees that a ball bounces and spaghetti goes squish; his throwing is pure learning.
 Of course, for you it’s maddening to wipe up food from your just-cleaned floor, or when his bottle lands on the shopping mall paving.
 But for your son, it’s all great fun.